davidsneighbour/hugo-shortcodes/youtube/README.md

-## DNB Hugo Shortcodes
+## DNB Hugo - Youtube Shortcode

-Shortcodes I use in multiple themes for my Hugo websites.
+A responsive and very fast shortcode to add youtube videos to your Hugo website.

 ### Installing